 ‘fossil fuel sectors’ means investment related to production, processing, distribution, storage or combustion of solid fossil fuels, with the exception of investment related to clean vehicles9 as defined in Article 4 of Directive 2009/33/EC of the European Parliament and of the Council10; and

-‘reference period’ means, for the purposes of Articles 5 to 10, the period from 1 January to 31 December of the preceding year and, for the purposes of Articles 36 to 52, the period covered by the periodic report referred to in Article 11(2) of Regulation (EU) 2019/2088..
+‘reference period’ means, for the purposes of Articles 5 to 10, the period from 1 January to 31 December of the preceding year and, for the purposes of Articles 36 to 52, the period covered by the periodic report referred to in Article 11(2) of Regulation (EU) 2019/2088.

-mitigate
+“principal adverse impacts” means those potential and actual adverse impacts on sustainability factors that a financial market participant identifies through its due diligence processes as the most severe based on their scale, scope and irremediability.

+“due diligence” means the processes and methodologies to identify, assess and prevent, mitigate and account for how actual and potential adverse impacts are addressed as outlined by international standards on responsible business conduct.

 Article 2